redromnon/HeroicBashLauncher/README.md

 ✔️ Creates game launch scripts for installed Epic & GOG games that act as shortcuts

-✔️ Includes all launch parameters including cloud save-syncing set in Heroic's Game Settings
+✔️ Includes all launch parameters including cloud save-syncing (EPIC GAMES ONLY) set in Heroic's Game Settings

-✔️ Syncs games to Steam along with artwork
+✔️ Syncs games to Steam along with artwork*

 ✔️ Enables per game profile customization for Steam Deck users

 ✔️ Users can add game launch scripts to any game library or manager like Lutris, GameHub, GNOME Games, etc.

+*It is recommended to use the "Add To Steam" feature in Heroic (v2.4.0+)

 ## Pre-requisites